mijdavis2/docker-nu-atlantis/README.md

 - **[terragrunt]** is a terraform wrapper that helps keep code DRY, maintainable, and safe to automate.
 See [why use terragrunt].
 - **[atlantis]** is a terraform ci/cd tool that makes automating terraform via good git practices easy.
 No need for jenkins and you can deploy it anywhere.
 - **[tfmask]** keeps ci/cd of terraform secure by filtering passwords and secrets in terraform output from plans and applies.
-- **[atlantis-mountain]** custom atlantis image with bash wrappers for everything above and some enhancements:
+- **[atlantis-found]** custom atlantis image with bash wrappers for everything above and some enhancements:
   - sets opinionated atlantis config defaults so you don't need atlantis config in your tf repo.
   - removes the notoriously verbose terragrunt output from the plan.
   - ensures proper exit code for atlantis to update GitHub build status.